 Throughout our multiple years of schooling and exam prep , you may have noticed that everyone reacts and handles testing very differently, which is fine.
 It just emphasizes needing to know what is our own personal exam prep style.
-Once you know what your study and learning style is, here five tips to help you prepare for tackling any exams in your future.
+Once you know what your study and learning style is, here are five exam prep tips to help you prepare for tackling any exams in your future.

 Regardless of where your go-to spot is for studying may be, if it is at a quiet library, at home in your bedroom, or a public space like a coffee shop, or anywhere else your heart desires, you should organize your space and materials to best suit your habits.
 Have all your study material accessible and organized in a manner that will allow for easy referencing or cross-checking.